We often get asked this question that "How secure is my data on Nintex Mobile?" or " What kind of encryption does Nintex Mobile use?"

 Normally in order to enforce data encryption on mobile platform, you have to have a pin code or password configured for your device.

 For iOS and Windows Phone we could enforce encryption at application level.
-This means your Nintex Mobile data gets encrypted as soon as the lock screen (pin/password screen) appears.
+This means your Nintex Mobile data gets encrypted as soon as the lock screen (pin/password screen) appears is encrypted until the user has put the passcode for the first time after the device has been booted.

 For Android this could not be achieved at application level.
 You either need to enforce device encryption using your MDM or to manually enable device encryption under lock screen.
 This setting is unfortunately different in different Android versions.
 Windows Platform (Windows 8) utilizes BitLocker technology for encrypting data.
 (BitLocker Drive Encryption is only available in Windows 8.1 Pro and Windows 8.1 Enterprise editions.).
 While BitLocker is normally enabled by default in corporate devices, you sometime may need to enable it through your company's policy.